UW-Hydro/VIC/README.txt

 	bottom-layer evap is reduced by (-baseflow) and baseflow is set to 0.
 TJB

+Incorrect soil ice fractions for the case when FROZEN_SOIL = TRUE and options.SNOW_BAND > 1.

+	Files Affected:

+	full_energy.c
+	prepare_full_energy.c

+	Description:

+	Changed ice0 from a scalar to an array.
+Previously, when options.SNOW_BAND > 1, the value of ice0 computed for earlier bands was always overwritten by the value of ice0 computed for the final band (even if the final band had 0 area).
+JS via TJB

 -------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****